socketwench/flightdeck-varnish-6/README.md

 * **storageEnabled** is if secondary storage to disk is enabled.
 Optional.
 Defaults to false.
 * **storageFile** is the full path in the container to the file to use for longer term varnish caching.
 Optional, defaults to `/var/lib/varnish/storage.bin`.
 * **storageSize** is the size of the storage file.
 Optional, defaults to `1024m`.
+* **skipCache** is a list of regexes to skip caching entirely.
+Optional, defaults to commonly skipped Drupal paths.

 ## Configuring Varnish